untitaker/blog/content/articles/kill-webdav.rst

 this complexity makes servers really hard to implement properly.
 Consequently most servers only implement a subset, which leads to massive compatibility problems, and leaves client developers with the challenge to find a subset of the protocol that is supported by the servers they care about.
+In practice, you can't use a WebDAV client library.
+In practice, you copy-paste XML from the examples in the RFC into your source code and hope for the best.

 I also wrote a client.
 I even `blogged about it
 <https://unterwaditzer.net/2014/vdirsyncer.html>`_.
 Yes, CalDAV and CardDAV